bkager/Tiny-node-cookbook/00notes.md

 Add discussion of __dirname, etc. in ES6 modules.

-Reorg with reference sections in back to which people can be pointed--modules, etc.?
+Reorganize with reference sections in back to which people can be pointed--modules, etc.?
 Similar syntax to be referred to regularly?

+Add more pointers to other frameworks/tools/etc.

+Add Express section eventually?